EtherealSentinel/Sentinel-HIDS-Project/USAGE.md

 - You will see color-coded alerts in your terminal:
   - 🟩 Green → File created
-  - 🔵 Red → File deleted
+  - 🔴 Red → File deleted
   - 🟨 Yellow → File modified

 - All events are also logged in the `alerts.log` file.
+- Critical events such as file deletions and hash changes are separately logged in `critical_alerts.log`.

 ---

 ## 📝 Notes

 - Modified events are filtered to avoid duplicate logging within a short period.
+- SHA-256 hashes are calculated for files to detect real content changes.
 - The system is lightweight and intended for educational and research purposes.

 ---

 ## 📈 Roadmap

-- [ ] Hash-based modification detection
+- [x] Hash-based modification detection
 - [ ] Webhook or email alert integration
 - [ ] Multi-directory monitoring
 - [ ] GUI development (optional)